mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 `Estimated total space requirement = (20TB + 5 PB) * 3 ~ ​15PB per day`.
 {{< /interview-example >}}

-- Define the API (signature, inputs, outputs) and the data model, I moved between these two back and forth during the interview
+- Define the API (signature, inputs, outputs) and the data model.
+I moved between these two back and forth during the interview
-- High level design, make sure that your design covers all the use functional requirements, don't go too deep here or you'll waste invaluable time
+- High-level design, make sure that your design covers all the functional requirements, don't go too deep here, or you'll waste invaluable time
-- Pick a component (or alternatively the interviewer may pick it for you) and then explain why you need it, big focus here again on tradeoffs
+- Pick a component (alternatively, the interviewer may pick it for you) and then explain why you need it; big focus here again on tradeoffs
-- Since this is a design for scale you'll need to split processing or data into multiple machines, learn how to handle failures at scale
+- Since this is a design for scale, you'll need to split processing or data into multiple machines, learn how to handle failures at scale
-- If you have time talk about things that you'd do to maintain the system including monitoring and security.
+- If you have time, talk about things you'd do to maintain the system, including monitoring and security.

 ### Reading list